 - Natural, organic scent: used to add additional scent variety.

-We also have Baking Soda FREE and Essential Oil FREE versions of our natural deodorant for those with extra sensitive skin.
+We also have Baking Soda Free versions of our natural deodorant for those with extra sensitive skin.
 While this version is wonderful, it is slightly less powerful when it comes to deodorizing.
 You may need to apply it more than once throughout the day.
 However, many people find that if they are not sweating too much, once is still enough.
+Check out the recent review that Tiffany at Don’t Waste the Crumbs wrote about our natural deodorant.
+You can read her full review by clicking here.

 Step #3: Prepare for an Adjustment Period